AmazingMonster/conceptrodon/docs/contents/metafunctions/cotanivore/typical_paste.doc.md

 - **Base Case:** Handle several amounts directly;
 - **Recursive Case:**
-  1. Concatenate several packed containers from the front directly and place the result into the first container;
+  1. Concatenate several packed containers at the front directly and place the result into the first container;
   2. Invoke `TypicalPaste` with the newly packed first container and the unhandled containers.

 A simplified version will be as follows: